bluebird75/luaunit/doc/index.rst

 * the date at which the test suite was started
 * the group to which the function belongs (usually, the name of the function table, and *<TestFunctions>* for all direct test functions)
 * the name of the function being executed
-* a report at the end, with number of executed test, number of non selected tests, number of failures and duration.
+* a report at the end, with number of executed test, number of non selected tests, number of failures, number of errors (if any) and duration.

+The difference between failures and errors are:

+* luaunit assertion functions generate failures
+* any unexpected error during execution generates an error
+* failures or errors during setup() or teardown() always generate errors

 You also want to test that when the function receives negative numbers, it generates an error.
 Use